VincentLangevin/xamarin.forms-workshop/README.md

 ### AppCenter

 Handles Cross Cutting concerns in a single API.
-For example, accessing data from AzureCosmosDB takes two lines of code, is strongly typed, and the API handles the authentication required.
+For example, accessing data from AzureCosmosDB takes two lines of code, is strongly typed, and the API handles the authentication required, offline caching/synchronizing, etc.